sldesnoo-Delft/q1simulator/README.md

 This makes it easy to check the timing of the acquire instructions.
 The acquire instructions also check the time between the triggers and report an error when there would be an FIFO error.
+The acquisition data returned by the sequencer can be set with `set_acquisition_mock_data`.

 The complete Q1ASM instruction set has been implemented.
 Q1Simulator simulates the (estimated) execution time of Q1ASM and